yogeshmpandey/yogeshmpandey.github.io/_posts/2016-11-30-Photojourney-Shimla-Fagu.md

 <img src="http://i.imgur.com/iMmmL0h.jpg" alt="Trekkers">

->World's Most tallest Hanuman Statue
+>World's tallest Hanuman Statue

 This is considered as world's tallest statue at 108 feet at the highest altitude of over 8100.
 To my surprise, it surpasses the current tallest statue of 'Christ the Redeemer' in Rio de Janeiro, Brazil.
 Yet no-one knows about it.
-It is said that Lord Hanuman rested for a while on this hill while he carried the Mountain back to himalayas after Lord Lakshman was cured.
+It is said that Lord Hanuman rested for a while on this hill while he carried the Mountain back to Himalayas after Lord Lakshman was cured.
 Due to which the hill is flat from the top.
 The temple has been built around the place that is supposed to have the footprints of Hanuman.

 **Just for caution** : Stay away from the monkeys.
 They are very friendly.